 Please view the current outdoor watering schedule below.

-The use of automatic sprinkler systems will be limited at each service address to once every two weeks based on location within the residential trash collection zones and the watering schedule map.
+The use of automatic sprinkler systems will be limited at each service address to once per week based on location within the residential trash collection zones and the watering schedule map.

 During Central Standard Time